thevuong/next15-filterlist/STEPS.md

 ## Test lighthouse scores

 - Open second tab
 - FCP: FCP is better!
-Showing suspense fallbacks right away.
-- LCP: Its a lot better, but it's dependant on the project details so it's higher than FCP.
+AFter the project details are streamed in we are seeing content.
+- LCP: The same since its still an unavoidabally slow request.
+But, it doesnt affect the feel of the app anymore.
 - TBT: 0 since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.
 - CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
-- Speed index way better since we show incrementally more content.
+- Speed index way better since we show incrementally more content as seen in filmstrip.
 - Greatly improved scores, 100 lighthouse performance even with a 4s second total load time application.

-## Improve LCP (and FCP) with Partial Pre-rendering
+## Improve FCP with Partial Pre-rendering

 - We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 This will allow me to partially render a page or layout as static, also in Next.js 15.
 Very powerful.
+- Run build and start
+- Reload, copy paste new tab: the app is now instantly showing useful content.
+This can be extremely impactful on a bigger application with larger or slower chunks of static content.
+Instant interactive application even with slow data fetches.

 ## Test lighthouse scores again

+- For the final verdict, lets run the last lighthouse test.
-- Open the third tab with pre-run scores.
+- (Open the third tab with pre-run scores.)
-- LCP: LCP is our PPR'd project details, so the score is even better.
-Check ms for LCP in logs.
-- Reload, copy paste new tab: the app is now instantly showing useful content.
-This can be extremely impactful on a bigger application with larger chunks of static content.
-Instant interactive application.
+- (Run lighthouse)
+- FCP is greatly improved because our fist piece of content is static.
+- Speed index follows the improvement of LCP since there is more content from the start.